-We are conducting a Phase II multicenter, randomized, double-blind, placebo-controlled, dose-finding study of the efficacy and safety of Namodenoson in the treatment of NAFLD and NASH.
-We plan to enroll approximately 60 patients with NAFLD, with or without NASH, in three arms, including two different dosages of Namodenoson (12.5 mg and 25 mg) and a placebo, given via oral tablets twice daily.
+We are conducting a Phase II multicenter, randomized, double-blinded, placebo-controlled, dose-finding study of the efficacy and safety of Namodenoson in the treatment of NAFLD and NASH.
+We plan to enroll approximately 60 patients with NAFLD, with or without NASH, in three arms, including two different dosages of Namodenoson and a placebo, given via oral tablets twice daily.

-The study's primary endpoints are the mean percent change from baseline in ALT levels and safety.
-The secondary endpoint includes percent change from baseline in hepatic steatosis measured by magnetic resonance imaging determined by proton-density fatfraction and additional metabolic parameters.
-In addition, an assessment of the pharmacokinetics of Namodenoson and the A3AR biomarker will be evaluated prior to treatment and its correlation to patients' response to the drug will be analyzed upon study conclusion.
-Furthermore, the exploratory objective of this study is to evaluate the effects of Namodenoson on relevant biomarkers, such as adiponectin, leptin, C-reactive protein, and liver stiffness as determined by Fibroscan.
-The study is being conducted at the Hadassah Medical Center and Rabin Medical Center and we aim to release data in the third quarter of 2019.
+The study's primary endpoints are the mean percent change from baseline in serum alanine aminotransferase (ALT) levels and safety.
+The secondary endpoint is percent change from baseline in hepatic steatosis measured by magnetic resonance imaging-determined by proton-density fat-fraction (MRI-PDFF) and additional metabolic parameters.
+In addition, an assessment of the pharmacokinetics (PK) of Namodenoson and the A3 adenosine receptor (A3AR) biomarker will be evaluated prior to treatment and its correlation to patients' response to the drug will be analyzed upon study conclusion.
+Furthermore, the exploratory objective of this study is to evaluate the effects of Namodenoson on relevant biomarkers, such as adiponectin, leptin, C-reactive protein (CRP), and liver stiffness as determined by Fibroscan.
+The study is being conducted at the Hadassah Medical Center and Rabin Medical Center and we aim to complete enrollment for this study by the end of 2018 with data release in the first half of 2019.